Key Takeaways

 Tower Cranes

-Tower cranes are essential for high-rise construction projects.
-These massive machines can cost $300,000 to $1.5 million or more.
-Financing terms typically range from 5-7 years, with lenders requiring detailed project plans and strong contractor credentials.
+The backbone of high-rise construction, tower cranes run $300,000 to $1.5 million or more.
+Financing terms typically span 5-7 years, and lenders will want to see detailed project plans and strong contractor credentials given the crane's project-specific nature.

 Mobile Cranes